shirshma/shirshma.github.io/docs/interests.md

 description: Non-PhD Interests
 ---

 I like coffee more than a person probably should.
 The map below contains most of the shops I have been to since graduating college.
-Top Three are
+My current top three are
-1. Tim Wendelboe Oslo, Norway (Visited 3/18)
+1.  <href src="https://www.timwendelboe.no/"> Tim Wendelboe  </href> Oslo, Norway (Visited 3/18)
 2. Trakteren Amsterdam, Netherlands (Visited 3/18)
 3. Onibus Coffee Tokyo, Japan (Visited 8/15)